ues-io/uesio/docs/redux/README.md

 ## Data structure in the Redux store

-In contrast to the [redux style guide](https://redux.js.org/style-guide/style-guide/#use-plain-javascript-objects-for-state), not only plain JavaScript objects are stored in the redux store.
+In contrast to the [Redux Style Guide](https://redux.js.org/style-guide/style-guide/#use-plain-javascript-objects-for-state), not only plain JavaScript objects are stored in the redux store.
 The data structure `yaml.Document` - which is a class - deviates on that.

 ## Platform API injection